Using GIS to track the strength of the Socialist Party of America in Minnesota

 (ETA:A kindly fellow named Joost who has an interest in Minnesota's interesting history has emailed me to point out that a Frenchman has a page that has a choropleth map showing Deb's percentage of the 1912 vote by county for the entire U.S. Joost notes that it's a good map and a good site with loads more maps, but that there's very little tabular data to accompany these maps.
 Still, we agree it's worth a look.
 Thanks, Joost!)

-As the above map shows, there is a clear correlation between contributing a letter or subscriptions to the International Socialist Review and living in a county where Debs does quite well in 1912.
+As the above map shows, there is a clear correlation between contributing a letter or subscribing to the International Socialist Review and living in a county where Debs does quite well in 1912.
+That is, most cities mentioned in International Socialist Review are in the north of the state, where Debs got the highest proportion of votes.
 St. Louis County, in the Northeastern part of the state, is something of an exception; despite being the county with the most towns with residents featured in International Socialist Review, the county doesn't quite go for Debs like its neighbors.
 Undoubtedly this is because St. Louis County contains Duluth, a large city that must've been home to a diverse population, many of who didn't quite appreciate Deb's message as much the loggers and miners in the rest of the that part of the state.

 Using the program's dissolve feature to divide Minnesota's counties somewhat arbitrarily (I couldn't find any widely agreed-upon standard for this) into regions simplifies things and shows without doubt that the state's northeastern region, home to its mines and lumber mills, was a stronghold of the party and its left.